 Monsieur D’Olive by George Chapman

-Caesar’s Revenge or, Caesar and Pompey – University Play, not the play of the same name by George Chapman
+Caesar’s Revenge or, Caesar and Pompey – a University Play, not the play of the same name by George Chapman – First Look Exploring Session available.

 A Mad, Mad World My Masters by Thomas Middleton

-The Fawn, or Parasitaster by John Marston – First Look Exploring Session available.
+The Fawn, or Parasitaster by John Marston – First Look Exploring Session available, as well as a run at the Epilogue.

 A Yorkshire Tragedy by Thomas Middleton, and possibly others.
 Who knows.
 It’s not very long.
 Trigger Warning for this exploration – it’s a dark play about domestic abuse and murder.